Erhard Weigel: Legacy

-Weigel was arguably one of the earliest German PhD holders.

 Through Leibniz, Weigel is the intellectual forefather of a long tradition of mathematicians and mathematical physicists that connects a great number of professionals to this day (see Academic genealogy of theoretical physicists: Erhard Weigel).
 The Mathematics Genealogy Project lists more than 50,000 "descendants" of Weigel's, including Lagrange, Euler, Poisson and several Fields Medalists.

 The crater Weigel on the Moon is named after him.
 In 1999 a colloquium was held in Jena on the 300th anniversary of his death.